birdortyedi/birdortyedi.github.io/_pages/social.md

 I am a fan of basketball, especially NBA.
 Go NOLA!

 I am really mad on Eurovision Song Contest.
 I follow the contest, songs and magazine on it for every year.
-I have huge playlists for ESC songs on Spotify.
+I follow huge ESC playlists on Spotify.

 Playlists | [2020][link_20] | [2019][link_19] | [2018][link_18] | [2017][link_17] | [2016][link_16] | [2015 and older][link_15]

 I am individual-licensed player for Billiards and also, I am the instructor of two Billiards courses at Özyeğin University.
 Snooker and Neil Robertson have something special for me and I pursue them sensually.

-Recommedations:
+Recommendations:

 Series: